Search

 Loy Krathong (Lantern Festival), Thailand

-The antithesis of the chaos of Songkran’s water fights, Loy Krathong is Thailand’s lantern festival that takes place at the end of the rainy season.
+The antithesis of the chaos of Songkran’s water fights, Loy Krathong is Thailand’s lantern festival at the end of the rainy season.
 The festival sees locals light candles and send them down local waterways on krathongs – small, elaborately decorated boats traditionally constructed from leaves – as well as releasing countless paper lanterns into the night sky as a peaceful yet dramatic symbol of respect to water spirits or to represent a wish for the coming seasons.
 The warm glow of thousands of lights glimmering on the water’s tranquil surface and gracefully floating through the clear night skies is a spellbinding sight.

 Tango Festival, Argentina

-Regardless of whether you are a tango master or an absolute novice, the Tango Festival held in Buenos Aires every August is an event that should not be missed.
+Argentina is the home of tango!
+Whether you are a tango master or an absolute novice, the Tango Festival held in Buenos Aires every August is an event that should not be missed.
 Brimming with passionate elegance, this event attracts some of the most talented tango dancers in the world for a two week extravaganza and also incorporates the Tango World Cup, where 400 dancers go head to head to be crowned the best of the best.
-The festival includes all things associated with the dance style, from live tango music to tango-inspired theatre, and is an excellent chance to vividly experience the tango lifestyle in the city that it calls home.
+The festival includes all things associated with the dance style, from live tango music to tango-inspired theatre, and is an excellent chance to vividly experience the tango lifestyle in the city that it calls home.Â